 The individual conducting the reference check is responsible for documenting this step.
 Employment references may be completed using the Workday reference check process.
 Alternatively, they may be completed using the appropriate employment reference form (A&P Reference Form, Faculty Reference Form, or USPS & OPS Reference Form).
 Such documents will be included in faculty files or uploaded as attachments to the online file.
-When references are completed by the committee, the committee will use the reference results as a screening round.
+When the committee completes references, the committee will use the reference results as a screening round.
 They will vote to advance each candidate, yes or no. Please note that the unit must obtain the prior approval of OIE (for faculty references) or HR-TA (for non-faculty references) to use alternative reference questions that are not included on the above-referenced forms.
 OIE advises against seeking or developing employment-related information from personal websites or social media sites.
-As a federal contractor required to comply with Executive Orders and OFCCP Directives, the University takes several measures to offer voluntary self-identification: confirming on the application that race, sex, and disability identification is voluntary, eliminating "date of high school graduation" from all applications, asking about employment eligibility instead of national origin, as examples.
+As a federal contractor required to comply with the federal laws related to veterans and individuals with disabilities, the University takes several measures to offer voluntary self-identification: confirming on the application that such identification is voluntary, eliminating "date of high school graduation" from all applications, asking about employment eligibility instead of national origin, as examples.
 This specific information should not be shared with the committee or the hiring manager.
 Furthermore, it should be noted that the use of personal websites or social media sites may result in the acquisition of similar personal information on candidates, which could then be used as a factor in decision making or create the perception that the personal information was a factor.
-This could result in violation of the federal laws enforced by the EEOC or OFCCP.
+This could result in violation of the federal laws.